ChangmokLee/Simple-Chat/README.md

 [^1]:{Identify if you are using TCP or UDP and what port numbers are used.}

-{Identify the format of messages being sent between the client and server or the messages sent between two peers.}
+[^2]:{Identify the format of messages being sent between the client and server or the messages sent between two peers.}

 # Development Environment

-{Describe the tools that you used to develop the software}
+[^3]:{Describe the tools that you used to develop the software}

-{Describe the programming language that you used and any libraries.}
+[^4}:{Describe the programming language that you used and any libraries.}

 # Useful Websites